-While my early research focused primarily on consumers in the U.S., I have recently expanded my research internationally.
-Follow this link for examples of my recent work in Australia.
+While my early research focused primarily on consumers in the U.S., During the past decade, I expanded my research internationally.

 To get a quick feel for my research, click on the pictures below to find short easy-to-read summaries of my projects, press articles, videos and government publications citing my work.

 This document provides an easy to read description of a large scale laboratory experiment we conducted to study factors influencing an investors decision between an annuity and a lump sum.
 This research was published in the American Economic Review in 2008.

 This is a story about the annuity experiment featured in W&M's Ideation publication.

 “The Pool and the Stream,” by Susan Trammell, CFA Magazine, March-April 2008.
 This article describes our annuity experiment.

 Senate Testimony This is a video of my testimony to the US Senate Health, Education, Labor & Pensions (HELP) Committee and a link to the resulting report.